nicolasbancel/assignments/databases-sql/week02.md

 - Once tested and validated, please compile your answers in a `.sql` file.
 You can use **atom** to write your SQL.
   - File naming convention: `firstname-lastname.sql`
   - Template of the file: here()
-- Once done, push your file to the `submissions` directoty in git.
+- Once done, push your file to the `submissions` directory in git.
 How to do that?
 All details [here](https://github.com/carrot-u/carrot-u-docs/blob/master/docs/overview/submitting-with-git.md)
-- Use the following format for your assignment

 ## Assignment